JesseZhuang/InCodeLearning-Java/configuration.md

 - update maven repo: Settings->Maven->Repositories - select maven's Central repo (if it's there; otherwise you should add it (http://repo.maven.apache.org/maven2/)) and press Update button.
 - Maven->Importing: "VM options for importer" to -Xmx1024m (default is -Xmx512m and it's not enough).

+# on windows

+Converted to gradle.
+Maven had issues running all unit tests.
+Downloaded Coretto 17 JDK with IntelliJ Idea.